Watch the 21st Annual Biology Butterfly Show live!

 Live streams will be available from 10 a.m. to 3 p.m. daily beginning Saturday, Oct.
 3 and ending Sunday, Oct.
 11.

-The butterflies are free!
+The Butterflies are Free!

 Don’t you love free activities for your family?
-The Ottawa Butterfly Show is a free, open to the public annual event that runs daily for ten days in October.
+The Ottawa Butterfly Show is a free, open to the public annual event that runs daily for one week in October.
 The show features 1,300 butterflies that arrive in five separate shipments, representing 41 different species worldwide.
 Butterflies love to land on colourful clothing and will climb on to an open hand.
 The event is appropriate for people of all ages.